-- Your company must file a paper annual tax return before the last working day of April every year.
+- An annual paper tax return must be filed before the last working day of April each year.

-- Expect to pay a federal tax levied on domestic and foreign manufactured products levied at a rate of 1.65%.
+- Federal tax on domestic and foreign products is levied at 1.65%.

-- Expect to pay a mandatory social security contribution levied at a rate of 7.6%.
+- Mandatory social security contribution stands at 7.6%.

-- Understand state VAT taxes on goods and certain services (ICMS), levied anywhere between 7% to 25% depending on the state.
+- Federal and state VAT taxes apply to various products and services, with rates varying between 7% to 25% depending on the state.